-Find out more Search SKTM primary early career teachers online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - You will enhance your maths specialist knowledge and associated pedagogies in line with teaching for mastery principles - You will consider task and lesson design adapting practice with your pupils' needs in mind - Your pupils will be seen to elaborate when responding to questions, showing that their answer stems from secure understanding
+Find out more Search SKTM primary early career teachers online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - You will enhance your maths specialist knowledge and associated pedagogies in line with teaching for mastery principles - You will consider task and lesson design, adapting practice with your pupils' needs in mind - Your pupils will be seen to elaborate when responding to questions, showing that their answer stems from secure understanding The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.

-Secondary Early Career Teachers

-Develop mathematical subject knowledge and pedagogy

-What is involved?
+Specialist Knowledge for Teaching Mathematics (SKTM) Secondary Early Career Teachers Develop mathematical subject knowledge and pedagogy What is involved?